jfriduss/parse_job_postings/annotation_guidelines.md

     - example (from 4): two sets of entities would be extracted from the phrase "monitoring model input and output data distributions": "model input data distributions" and model output data distributions
   - Develop guidelines to handle verbs
   - Label words according to the section that they appear.
 For example, have "B-skills" and "I-skills" to label words that describe skills that the company desires the applicant to have, versus "B-responsibilities" and "I-responsibilities" to label words that describe the responsibilities that a worker in the position has
+  - use a well-defined process to determine when the guidelines are sufficiently stable -- e.g. "N postings have been annotated by M people, with less than K% disagreement between the annotations"